robenkleene/development-references/oculus/ovr-metrics-tool.md

     ![](assets/ovr-metrics-tool-install.png)

 2. Enable it on device in settings
-3. Collect logs from Oculus Developer Hub
+3. Collect logs from Oculus Developer Hub (these will be organized by App ID)

     ![](assets/ovr-metrics-tool-recorded-metrics.png)